Tree Planting Guidelines 2020.

 To accommodate the trees for the long term as part of the Trees on the Land project.

-To plant the trees with appropriate help from family, friends and others to ensure the trees are planted properly on the day.
+To plant the trees with appropriate help from family, friends and others and ensure the trees are planted properly on the day.

 To protect the trees as needed from wild and domestic browsing animals and other damage with appropriate fencing or tree guards.

-Not to plant on unenclosed land or land falling within an SAC, SPA or NHA.
+Not to plant on land falling within an SAC, SPA, SSSI or NHA.
+Please email for advice if your site falls within these areas.

 Not to plant more than a 1/4 acre as one plot.
 Several plots of a 1/4 acre or less may be planted.